typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

 ## Construct a WriterT

-A `WriterT` can be built starting from multiple values.
+A `WriterT` can be constructed in different ways.
 Here is the list of the main available constructors with a brief explanation and an example.